Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 2. Log in to the router web interface

-Log in to the Asus router’s web interface from a connected computer.
-You can do this by navigating a browser from a locally connected computer to its default IP address, 192.168.50.1, or router.asus.com.
+Log in to the Asus router's web interface from a connected computer.
+You can do this by navigating a browser from a locally connected computer to its default IP address, 192.168.50.1, or www.asusrouter.com.

-On the interface of an Asus router, you can quickly jump to the firmware upgrade section by clicking on the firmware version itself at the top of the web page.
+On an Asus router's interface, you can quickly jump to the firmware upgrade section by clicking on the firmware version at the top of the web page.

 You’ll be asked for the username (“admin” by default) and password you created when you first set up the router.
 Once logged in, go to: